hai-peng-wang/bom-schema/doc/schema.md

 <a name="bom.component_relation.ComponentRelation"/>
 ### ComponentRelation
-ComponentRelation describes the type of high-level data-flow, process or heiriachial relationship (whichever is most relevant) that this component has to the other identified component.
+ComponentRelation describes the type of high-level data-flow, process or hierarchical relationship (whichever is most relevant) that this component has to the other identified component.
 The relationship is usually directional, e.g.:
 1. an outbound data-push or downstream (sequentially) processing